 It is characteristic of the human conception of social things that currents of thought, built at different levels against each other, often have many basic ideas and starting points that are largely similar.
 This also applies to various religions and denominations, which, misused for the interests of the rich and powerful, cost millions of human lives, although some of them differed only in insignificant details.
 Enlightened philosophers and religious thinkers, after all, point to the equivalence of all religions and the folly of any religious dogmatism and fundamentalism.
 As the prominent Indian guru Saji Baba claimed: " All paths are true "...

 The Good News of Christianity

-"A camel goes through the eye of a needle, rather than a rich man goes into the kingdom of heaven."
+"Rather camel pass through the eye of a needle, than a rich man goes into the kingdom of heaven."

 "The chasm that separates a rich man from his neighbors in life will separate him from God forever."

 "It cannot be said that the rich exhale more air or consume more light.
 Everything really important is evenly and evenly distributed" ( St. John Chrysostom ).

 Also, the ideas of freedom, democracy, socialism, and communism (though not initially called that) were expressions of the age-old innermost desires and dreams of ordinary people, oppressed and humiliated.
 However, these ideas could not be formulated and promoted by these simple people themselves for a long time.
 They were kept in ignorance, subordination and "fear of God" (ie in obligatory respect for the nobility, in superstitions and religious darkness - lords and rulers are here from God).
 Their thoughts and desires only timidly "sprouted to the light" and were more accurately expressed by enlightened scholars whose "hearts is inclined to the people."
 They were, on the one hand, those who did not forget their simple origins, and, on the other hand, some educated people from the richer classes, who had a more noble nature and took seriously Christian love and compassion for their neighbors.